 On March 15, 2023, the Company entered into the Debt Settlement Agreement with 22NW.
-Pursuant to the Debt Settlement Agreement, the Company agreed to reimburse 22NW for the Debt related to the 2022 Meeting, being \$1,559,898, in exchange for a release of (i) the Company from any claims for reimbursement of expenses incurred by 22NW in relation to the 2022 Meeting; and (ii) the Company's present and future directors, officers and employees of and from all actions, causes of action, suits, debts, dues, controversies, accounts, bonds, bills, covenants, contracts, agreements, judgments, claims, costs, obligations, charges, security interests and demands whatsoever, in law or in equity, which may be related to any claims 22NW now has, ever had or hereafter can, shall or may have against the Company for or by reason of or in any way arising, directly or indirectly, out of the 2022 Meeting.
+Pursuant to the Debt Settlement Agreement, the Company agreed to reimburse 22NW for the debt related to the 2022 meeting of shareholders, being \$1,559,898, in exchange for a release of (i) the Company from any claims for reimbursement of expenses incurred by 22NW in relation to the 2022 meeting of shareholders; and (ii) the Company's present and future directors, officers and employees of and from all actions, causes of action, suits, debts, dues, controversies, accounts, bonds, bills, covenants, contracts, agreements, judgments, claims, costs, obligations, charges, security interests and demands whatsoever, in law or in equity, which may be related to any claims 22NW now has, ever had or hereafter can, shall or may have against the Company for or by reason of or in any way arising, directly or indirectly, out of the 2022 meeting of shareholders.